 - Weekly readings from textbook or newspaper articles, as assigned by instructor. - Midterm and Final Exams - Short paper (2-3 pages) on multi-cultural experience and possible implications in an international management context.
-(Guidelines will be distributed by the instructor.) - Review + analysis on new products or current trends in international business.
+(Exact task will be explained by the instructor.) - Review + analysis on new products or current trends in international business.
 (Topics to be discussed with and agreed to by the instructor.)